ietf-wg-idr/RFC4271bis/rfc4271bis.md

-If a valid OPEN message (BGPOpen (Event 19)) is received, and if the CollisionDetectEstablishedState optional attribute is TRUE, the OPEN message will be checked to see if it collides (Section 6.8) with any other connection.
+If a valid OPEN message (BGPOpen (Event 19)) is received, and if the CollisionDetectEstablishedState optional attribute is TRUE, the OPEN message will be checked to see if it collides ({{collision}}) with any other connection.
 If the BGP implementation determines that this connection needs to be terminated, it will process an OpenCollisionDump event (Event 23).
 If this connection needs to be terminated, the local system: